Moshoeshoe I: Reign

 In 1843, Moshoeshoe signed a treaty with the governor of the British Cape Colony Sir George Napier, whereby the British recognized the Basuto as their allies.
-The Basuto were tasked with countering Boer incursions into the Cape during the course of the Great Trek, receiving an annual grant of 75 £ in money or ammunition.
+The Basotho were tasked with countering Boer incursions into the Cape during the course of the Great Trek, receiving an annual grant of 75 £ in money or ammunition.
 The Napier Treaty greatly increased Moshoeshoe's status as a leader.
 While it deprived him of some lands he had laid claim to, it also recognized his rule over various ethnic groups living in the region.
 In 1848, Cape governor Sir Harry Smith pressured Moshoeshoe into signing an agreement whereby he recognized British paramount authority over the lands north of the Orange River; while retaining his traditional rights.
-The agreement also envisioned the creation of an alliance between the British and the Basuto.
+The agreement also envisioned the creation of an alliance between the British and the Basotho.
 A series of similar ambiguously worded treaties with local African tribes effectively established the Orange River Sovereignty.

-In the north-east, the Basuto and their Taung allies regularly engaged in tit for tat cattle raids against their old enemies the Batlakoa of Kgosi Sekonyela and the Koranna of Gert Taaibosch.
-The British Resident in the Orange River Sovereignty Major Henry Douglas Warden believed that the Basuto were more to blame for the continuous inter tribal warfare in the region.
+In the north-east, the Basotho and their Taung allies regularly engaged in tit for tat cattle raids against their old enemies the Batlokoa of Kgosi Sekonyela and the Koranna of Gert Taaibosch.
+The British Resident in the Orange River Sovereignty Major Henry Douglas Warden believed that the Basotho were more to blame for the continuous inter tribal warfare in the region.
 Warden began delineating borders between the various tribes in the north-east frontier, ignoring Moshoeshoe's long standing claims to several territories in the process.
 Moshoeshoe believed that the British had failed to protect him against Batlakoa and Boer encroachment, while many of his subjects accused him of cowardice in the face of British oppression.
 On 25 June 1851, Warden demanded that the Basuto restore cattle and horses to the victims of their past cattle raids.
 Warden had assembled a mixed force of British, Boer and African troops numbering approximately 2,500 men at Platberg.
 On 28 June, Warden moved his force against the Taung in an effort to seize stolen cattle.
-On 30 June, Warden's force was defeated by a Basuto-Taung army at the Battle of Viervoet.
+On 30 June, Warden's force was defeated by a Basotho-Taung army at the Battle of Viervoet.